Johannes Haarklou

 Johannes Haarklou (May 13, 1847 – November 26, 1925) was a Norwegian composer, organist, conductor, and music critic.

 Biography

-Haarklou was born in the village of Haukedalen in the parish of Førde in Sogn og Fjordane, Norway.
+Haarklou was born in the village of Haukedalen in Førde Municipality in Nordre Bergenhus, Norway.
 He was the son of Ole Nilsson Dvergsdalen (1815-1872) and Orlaug Andersdatter Haarklou (1808-1870).
 He went to Balestrand lærerskole, then attended the Stord lærerskole where he graduated in 1868.